 - Sprinkle salmon with salt and pepper and drizzle lightly with olive oil.
 Broil on prepared pan 3-4 minutes or until cooked to desired level.

 - Arrange lettuce, edamame, radishes, cucumber, herbs, and salmon on a serving platter.
-Drizzle with dressing.
+Drizzle with Green Goddess Dressing.